brotkrueml/byt_coordconverter/README.md

 Version 1.0 is available for TYPO3 7 LTS, version 2.0 works only for TYPO3 8 LTS und TYPO3 9 LTS.
 The following breaking changes were made:

 - The declaration of the `cc` namespace in the Fluid template to use the view helper is not needed anymore as it is bound to the extension.
 - The namespace of the PHP classes changed to `Brotkrueml\BytCoordconverter\`.
-This shouldn't harm you as the fluid namespace is not needed anymore.
+This shouldn't harm you as the manual declaration of the Fluid namespace is not needed anymore.